June 14, 2017 | Sarah Danks

 By using both Google Analytics and Search Console information in conjunction, we can determine keyword/query data to let our moving company clients know what’s working for them.

-Whether the majority of your clients are those looking to hire you to move their personal homes, or you prefer business moves, search engine optimization should be forefront in your mind in capturing leads.
-When a website is optimized to capture your ideal visitors, its success is yours.
+Whether the majority of your clients are those looking to hire you to move their personal homes, or you prefer business moves, search engine optimization should be in your mind as a method of capturing leads.
+When a website is optimized to attract your ideal visitors, its success is yours.

 Again, when applying SEO techniques, we hone in some key elements:

-- Optimized content to incorporate keywords, descriptions and verbiage the audience uses
+- Optimized content to incorporate keywords (especially local ones), descriptions and verbiage the audience uses

 - Well-written meta data — which is to say <title> tags, meta descriptions and Schema markup — that give users easily understandable search snippets